 It's NOT what others think they see in you.

 It's HOW you see PAST and go BEYOND it all so they don't affect you personally.

 Labels suck.
 Judging others or being judged yourself sucks even worse.

 Nice guys will suffer with the duality or being called nice but it doesn't make you one thing or another - don't let it do to you what it did to me... it's just a word.

-If you've been through or on my old path and you're looking for a way out - read my Ebook - How You Can Be More Attractive To Women: You’re Not A Nice Guy Anymore!.
+If you've been through or on my old path and you're looking for a way out - become a valuable paid member today and read this chapter IMMEDITAELY:

 Get yourself into a positive mindset that will change it all for you and the women you so choose to date.

 The next time a woman says, "You're such a nice guy but..." come back and let it out.
 I want to hear all about it.